Skip to Main Content

 Abnormal results may mean your kidneys are starting to get damaged.
 But the damage may not yet be bad.
 If the amount of albumin in the urine is not severe, it is called microalbuminuria.

-If you have even more severe kidney damage and more albumin is found in the urine, it is called macroalbuminuria.
+If you have even more severe kidney damage and there is 300 mg of albumin per gram of creatinine or more, it is called macroalbuminuria.

 You will need more tests to confirm a problem and show how severe the kidney damage may be.

 If this test shows that you are starting to have a kidney problem, you can get treatment before the problem gets worse.
-There are a number of diabetes medicines that have been shown to slow the progression of kidney damage.
+There are a number of medicines that have been shown to slow the progression of kidney damage.
 Talk to your provider about specific medicines.
 People with severe kidney damage may need dialysis.
 They may eventually need a new kidney (kidney transplant).

 The most common cause of a high level of albumin in the urine is diabetes.
 Controlling your blood sugar level may lower the albumin level in your urine.